-Bangalore to Wayanad road trip story- We just came back after an amazing road trip from Bangalore to Wayanad and our summer holidays in a beautiful resort called Abad Brookside at Wayanad.
+Bangalore to Wayanad blog- We just came back after an amazing road trip from Bangalore to Wayanad and our summer holidays in a beautiful resort called Abad Brookside at Wayanad.

-Read my travel blog to know more about out driving experience from Bangalore to Wayanad through the Bandipur Tiger Reserve (Karnataka side) and Wayanad Wildlife Sanctuary (Kerala side).
+Read my travel blog to know more about our driving experience from Bangalore to Wayanad through the Bandipur Tiger Reserve (Karnataka side) and Wayanad Wildlife Sanctuary (Kerala side).

 WHY WANAYAD BLOG?